-- Thinking Traps are ways of thinking that increase sadness, anger, and stress.
-They often involve jumping to conclusions, guessing that things will go badly in the future, and making connections that might not really make sense. - Here are 4 Common Thinking Traps that are often connected to sadness and depression.
-Discuss these with your teen and see if you can come up with more examples that apply to them.
+Thinking Traps are ways of thinking that increase sadness, anger, and stress.
+They often involve jumping to conclusions, guessing that things will go badly in the future, and making connections that might not really make sense.

+Here are 4 Common Thinking

+Traps that are often connected to sadness and depression.
+Read this guide and see if you can come up with more examples of thinking traps that apply to your life.